xenondevs/Docs/docs/invui/basics.md

 The GUI contains all UI Elements [Items](items.md), while a Window actually displays it to a user and is directly tied to a Bukkit inventory.
 Not tying the GUI to a specific inventory type (like Chest, Dropper, Hopper or Anvil) allows for a much more flexible usage as well as nested GUIs, which can be very helpful when you're trying to create a more complex menu.

-## Creating a GUI with the GUIBuilder
+## Creating a GUI with the GuiBuilder
-This is an example of how you would go about creating a GUI using the GUIBuilder:
+This is an example of how you would go about creating a Gui using the GuiBuilder:

 === "Kotlin"

     ```kotlin
-    val gui = GUIBuilder(GUIType.NORMAL)
+    val gui = GuiType.NORMAL.builder()
         .setStructure(
             "# # # # # # # # #",
             "# . . . . . . . #",